SaFRO: Satisfaction-Aware Fusion via Dual-Relative Policy Optimization for Short-Video Search: Introduction

 Industrial short-video search systems typically employ a cascaded architecture (as shown in Figure~\ref{fig:rank}): a retrieval stage first fetches candidate items from a large-scale index, followed by one or more ranking stages that progressively refine the order using richer features and more sophisticated models.
 The ranking pipeline commonly adopts a two-stage paradigm comprising Multi-Task Learning (MTL) and Multi-Task Fusion (MTF)~\cite{mtl_momma2022,cao2020ranking,chen2018gradnorm,ma2018modeling,su2024stem,yu2020gradient}.
 Specifically, the MTL model jointly predicts multiple objectives (e.g., click-through rate, long-play rate), while MTF synthesizes these heterogeneous signals into a final ranking score.
 Since the correlation between immediate engagement and long-term user satisfaction is fundamentally complex and obscure, MTF is essential for scalarizing multi-objective predictions into a unified metric that aligns with user satisfaction.

-Reinforcement learning (RL) ~\cite{sutton1998reinforcement} has emerged as a promising framework for multi-objective optimization in recommendation systems, primarily due to its ability to handle delayed reward signals and support long-horizon objectives~\cite{batchrl_mtf, rlur, pei2019value,chen2024cache,zhang2024unex,pei2019value}.
+Reinforcement learning (RL)~\cite{sutton1998reinforcement} has emerged as a promising framework for multi-objective optimization in recommendation systems, primarily due to its ability to handle delayed reward signals and support long-horizon objectives~\cite{batchrl_mtf, rlur, pei2019value,chen2024cache,zhang2024unex}.
+Compared with supervised learning methods that mainly optimize immediate feedback, RL naturally models sequential user--system interactions and can balance short-term engagement with long-term user value.
 In short-video platforms like TikTok and Kuaishou, interactions in recommendation scenario (e.g., feed) generate dense and sequential user feedback, which makes RL particularly well-suited for optimizing cumulative outcomes such as revisit behavior or user retention~\cite{rlur,auro}.
 However, directly applying RL solutions from recommendation to search is non-trivial due to two fundamental differences:

 \textbf{(i) Intent and relevance constraints.} Search is driven by explicit queries that express well-defined user intent and impose a strong relevance constraint.
 Recommendation, by contrast, typically lacks an explicit intent signal and serves latent, exploratory preferences, where diversity and exploration are often encouraged rather than constrained.